Key takeaways

 How to switch from Farxiga to dapagliflozin

 When prescribing this medicine, a healthcare professional will typically write the prescription as “Farxiga.”
-According to state laws, pharmacists can substitute generic versions of brand-name drugs unless you or your healthcare provider specifically request not to substitute the brand for a generic version.
+According to state laws, pharmacists can substitute generic versions of brand-name drugs unless you or your healthcare provider specifically requests not to substitute the brand for a generic version.

 If you are concerned about trying a generic form of Farxiga, you can always try it for one month.
 If you are not satisfied with the generic medicine after this time, you can ask your pharmacist to switch you back to brand-name Farxiga.